Carmen E. Espinosa

-Carmen E. Espinosa is a former Justice of the Connecticut Supreme Court.
-She became a Senior Justice on July 16, 2017.
+Carmen E. Espinosa is a former justice of the Connecticut Supreme Court.
+She became a senior justice on July 16, 2017.

 Education

-Espinosa received her Juris Doctor from The George Washington University Law School; Master of Arts in Hispanic Studies from Brown University and a Bachelor of Science Degree in Secondary Education with a major in Spanish and French from Central Connecticut State University.
+Espinosa received a Juris Doctor from The George Washington University Law School; a Master of Arts in Hispanic Studies from Brown University and a Bachelor of Science in secondary education with a major in Spanish and French from Central Connecticut State University.